icdar21-mapseg/icdar21-mapseg.github.io/docs/tasks/task3.md

 # Task 3: Locate Graticule Lines Intersections
-This task consist in locating the intersection points of graticule lines.
+This task consists in locating the intersection points of graticule lines.

 Graticule lines are lines indicating the North/South/East/West major coordinates in the map.
 They are drawn every 1000 meters in each direction and overlap with the rest of the map content.